 When was the last time you woke up and paid attention to the sheer wonder and beauty found in a morning sunrise?
 It’s that time of day when the whole universe opens her eyes and smiles upon us in pure light.

 For the past 8+ weeks I have been dealing with yet another digestive nightmare.
 I’ve been through this once before and somehow managed to turn it around, but it caught me off guard when it reared its ugly head and struck me down again.
 It attacks without mercy and brutally punishes every slip up and simple mistake.
 I’ll save you all the details, but I can assure you this has not been an easy fight.
-When I went through this the last time, it was due to the stress created by an emotionally abusive situation coupled with blatant gaslighting and this time the initial trigger was also stress.
+When I went through this the last time, it was due to the stress created by an emotionally abusive situation coupled with blatant gaslighting and this time the initial trigger held some similar characteristics.
 It is truly frightening what uncontrolled anxiety can do to us both mentally and physically.
 Weight is flying off of me again and I’m finding it difficult to stay properly hydrated.
 There are some new issues this go around, but I’m working through them.

 First, I was able to properly hydrate.
 Second, and for the first time in 6 weeks, I felt genuine satisfaction after one of my meals.
 It’s that feeling you get when you chose just the right amount and your body is thankful for the needed nutrition.
 I’m still holding on to the warmth I felt in my abdomen and the small smile that appeared on my face.
 It may seem trivial, or normal, or something that is usually taken for granted, but for me it was a really big deal.